Eduado-dev/multiply-node/README.md

 ## This is a simple app that I created for learn
-## It just generate th multiplication table that u wish
+## It just generate the multiplication table that u wish

 Command for install: npm install